Cohabitation (government): Czech Republic

+After the 2025 Czech parliamentary election, former communist soldier and general, President Petr Pavel had to appoint Andrej Babiš, his rival from the 2023 presidential election and leader of ANO 2011, as the Prime Minister of the Czech Republic.

 Finland

 The Constitution of Finland, as written in 1918, was originally similar to the French system of 40 years later.
 It included explicit provisions that the president focuses on national security and international relations.
 The arrangement was a compromise between monarchists and parliamentarians.
 In essence, a strong presidency was adopted instead of a constitutional monarchy.
 The new constitution of 2000 reduced the power of the president by transferring the power to choose a prime minister to the parliament.
 Cohabitation has occurred frequently, as Finland has multiple powerful parties which are not highly polarized between left and right, and also since the terms of a parliament are shorter (four years) than the presidential terms (six years).
 Theoretically, the president should remain strictly non-partisan, and presidents have usually formally renounced party membership while in office.

 Georgia

 Georgia underwent a period of cohabitation from 2012 to 2013, occasioned by the defeat of the ruling United National Movement party by the opposition Georgian Dream coalition in the 2012 parliamentary election.
 At the same time, a new constitutional system came into effect and the leader of the defeated party, the incumbent President Mikheil Saakashvili, had to appoint the Georgian Dream leader, Bidzina Ivanishvili, as prime minister.
 According to the European Commission report, with the expiration of Saakashvili's two terms as president and the victory of the Georgian Dream candidate, Giorgi Margvelashvili, in the 2013 presidential election, Georgia completed a complex and peaceful transition from a presidential to a parliamentary system.
 The period of cohabitation was assessed in the same report as "uneasy but functioning."